tiger4589/cqrs-lib/README.md

 }
 ```

-As you can see, the dispatcher main function will be to retrieve from our injected services the specified handlers, and either execute a command, or execute a query and retrieve the data.
+As you can see, the dispatcher main function will be to retrieve from our injected services the specified handlers, and either execute a command, a command with a result, or execute a query and retrieve the data.

 ### Dependency Injection